WebFiori/docs/web-services.md

 ## Creating a Simple Web Service

 In order to have a functional web service, we have to do two steps.
-First one is to create new class that extends the class [`WebService`](https://webfiori.com/docs/webfiori/restEasy/WebService) and implement its abstract methods.
+First one is to create new class that extends the class [`AbstractWebService`](https://webfiori.com/docs/webfiori/restEasy/AbstractWebService) and implement its abstract methods.
 The second step is to have the newly created service added to an instance of the class [`WebServicesManager`](https://webfiori.com/docs/webfiori/restEasy/WebServicesManager).
 If the service is created inside WebFiori framework, then we need a final step which is to create a route to the manager.

-### Extending The Class `WebService`
+### Extending The Class `AbstractWebService`